s910324/Sloth/README.md

 #Sloth data visualization
 =====

-<h4>sloth powered by Python and Qt Framework, provide a interface to export interactive plot  to iPython-notebook.
+<h4>Sloth is powered by Python and Qt Framework,
+<h4>provide a interface to export interactive plot to iPython-notebook.